Xorlent/Internet-Scanners/README.md

 # Internet-Scanners
 List of Internet scanner IPs by organization
-Created leveraging [SANS research](https://isc.sans.edu/) data feed
+Created leveraging [SANS research](https://isc.sans.edu/) data feed and sponsored by our friends at [ASNLookup.com](https://asnlookup.com)

 ## Instructions
 Point your security product/firewall to the following URL as an external threat feed/IP list.